Hello! My name is Ian MacDonald. I am an Official Fujifilm X Photographer and educator living in Vancouver, British Columbia, Canada.

 I shoot prolifically, and over the last few years I have purposely avoided pigeonholing myself into any one genre of photography.
 I love shooting street photography and travel photography for my personal work and for my teaching, as well as portraiture, weddings, fitness, and dance for my client driven work.

 I have come to realize through this constant shooting that I don’t just love portraiture… or street photography… or weddings.

 What I really love are people.

 When I think about this statement it shouldn’t come as a surprise to me.
 My formal education is in adult education and pre-hospital emergency medicine.
-For the last two decades a large part of my professional life (outside of photography) has consisted of working as a paramedic and as an EMS educator.
-My career has been one of taking care of the ill and injured, caring for people when they are suffering, and teaching and supporting others through their journey in EMS.
-My work hasn’t been about ambulances, IV catheters, defibrillators, splints, hard collars or stretchers…. it has been about people.
-The 15,000 people I have cared for as a paramedic.
+For two decades a large part of my professional life (before photography) was spent working as a paramedic and as an EMS educator.
+My career was one of taking care of the ill and injured, caring for people when they are suffering, and teaching and supporting others through their journey in EMS.
+When you think about it though my work wasn’t about ambulances, IV catheters, defibrillators, splints, hard collars or stretchers…. it was about people.
+The 15,000 people I cared for as a paramedic.
 The 20,000 people I have taught over the years.

-The camera has become a tool for me to meet new people and to go to new places.
+The camera has now become my primary tool to meet new people and to go to new places.
 It has become my way of connecting, collaborating, sharing, and serving.

 Sometimes it is wandering the streets of a city doing my absolute favourite thing as an artist: Shooting street photography in places like Paris:

 But then there are those times where I shoot a wedding, or work with an amazingly talented dancer or artist, and collaborate to capture something special:

 Throughout the last few years a constant has been the theme of collaborating with people and building relationships through the art of photography.
 It gives me joy in a way I haven’t experienced otherwise and provides me with a glimpse of what I need to be doing with my life as I move forward.